amitashukla/You-Dont-Know-JS/scope & closures/ch3.md

 Let's break down what's happening here.

 First, notice that the wrapping function statement starts with `(function...` as opposed to just `function...`.
-While this may seem like a minor detail, it's actually a major change.
-Instead of treating the function as a standard declaration, the function is treated as a function-expression.
+While this may seem like a minor detail, it's actually a major change. <span style="color:#AF7AC5">**Instead of treating the function as a standard declaration, the function is treated as a function-expression.**</span>

 **Note:** The easiest way to distinguish declaration vs. expression is the position of the word "function" in the statement (not just a line, but a distinct statement).
 If "function" is the very first thing in the statement, then it's a function declaration.
 Otherwise, it's a function expression.